Questions To Ask A Tattoo Artist Before Getting Tattooed

 Communicate with your artist and make sure that you are comfortable with your design and the manner in which it will be inked.

 What is the Cost Range for This Tattoo?

 A larger tattoo on a broader area like your back or a sleeve on your arm may have to be done in multiple sessions.
 This may take a long amount of time and a significant amount of money.
 There is also the option to add on to your original tattoo over time.
-Regardless, make sure that you have enough money to pay for the tattoo itself, and tip your artist for the work that they have put in!
+Regardless, check that you have enough money to pay for the tattoo itself, and tip your artist for the work that they have put in!

 What is the Best Area of the Body to Get My Tattoo?